MartinfKristensen/MartinfKristensen/README.md

 - 👋 Hi, I’m @MartinfKristensen
 - 👀 I’m interested in alpine skiing and coding.
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning Javascript and Jquery

 <!---
 MartinfKristensen/MartinfKristensen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.